George Guvamatanga: Early life and education

+George Guvamatanga was born in Kambuzuma, a suburb of Harare, in Rhodesia (now Zimbabwe), where his parents had settled.

-Guvamatanga was born around 1971 in Harare, Zimbabwe, during the Rhodesia war a period of significant political and social transition in the country, then known as Rhodesia.
-Growing up in a modest family, he displayed an early aptitude for mathematics and economics, which would later shape his career in finance and governance.
+He was born during the Rhodesian Bush War, a period of significant political and social turmoil in Zimbabwe.

 Guvamatanga pursued higher education at the University of Zimbabwe, where he earned a Bachelor of Commerce degree in Accounting in the early 1990s.
-He later qualified as a chartered accountant, gaining professional credentials that equipped him for leadership roles in both the private and public sectors.
+He later became a chartered accountant.